Eschatologue/CM_wiki/docs/option/feat/feat-origin/hb.md

 You gain proficiency with Tinker's Tools.
 If you are already proficient, then whenever you make an ability check with Tinker's Tools you treat a d20 roll of 9 or lower as a 10.

 **Infusions**
 You learn one Infusion of your choice from those available to the Artificer class.
-At the end of each long rest, you can infuse this Infusion into one object, following the Infusion rules outlined by the Artificer class.
+At the end of each long rest, you can infuse this Infusion into one object.
+You can only learn an Infusion if you reach a level in a class that has this feat.

 ---